7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 5/exercise 3.md

     |(key, value)|

 is the parameter list for the anonymouse function.
+And `block`here:

+    { |(key, value)| block }

-And `block`, somewhat confusingly, is just a standin for some code.
+somewhat confusingly is just a standin for some code.
 The code should return true or false for each key/value pair in the Hash.
 The return value of `any?` is signified by:

     → true or false